nova-boot-rs/nova/README.md

 ## Why Nova?

 Nova is a batteries‑included application framework built on Axum that removes repetitive integration work so teams can ship production services faster.
-For the long-form rationale and a framework comparison, see [docs/WHY_NOVA.md](docs/WHY_NOVA.md).
+For the long-form rationale and a framework comparison.

 ---